costrouc/quansight-nix-derivations/README.md

 # Quansight Nix

+## Motivation

+XND and packages that use XND have a chain of dependencies where it is hard to develop one and understand the downstream changes.

 This repository contains nix derivations for [Quansight](https://www.quansight.com/) projects along with definitions to help with development.
 For newcomers here are some